Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

-If $S$ is closed, then there are two more possibilities.
+If $S$ is closed then $M_{\rho_i}\cong S\times \bR$ by Bonahon's Tameness Theorem \cite[Th\'eor\`em A]{Bonahon:ends} and since $\im\rho_i$ contains no parabolics, standard compact cores for $M_{\rho_i}$ are of the form $S\times [0,1]$, for each $i = 1,2$.
+There are two possibilities for the geometry of the ends of $M_{\rho_i}$.
 If $M_{\rho_1}$ has no geometrically infinite ends, then the same is true for $M_{\rho_2}$.
 A similar argument to the previous paragraph produces an equivariant bi-Lipschitz mapping $\bH^3\to \bH^3$, and so $\rho_1\sim_{q.i}\rho_2$.
 The last possibility is that $M_{\rho_i}$ each has one degenerate end and one geometrically finite end.
-In this case, the degenerate ends are contained in the convex cores of $M_{\rho_i}$, and \cite[Bi-Lipschitz Model Theorem]{BCM:ELTII} supplies us with a bi-Lipschitz homeomorphism $\phi: \cC\cC(M_{\rho_1})\to \cC\cC(M_{\rho_2})$ inducing $\rho_2\circ \rho_1\inverse$ on $\pi_1$.
+In this case, the convex cores of $M_{\rho_i}$ are neighborhoods of their degenerate ends, and \cite[Bi-Lipschitz Model Theorem]{BCM:ELTII} supplies us with a bi-Lipschitz homeomorphism $\phi: \cC\cC(M_{\rho_1})\to \cC\cC(M_{\rho_2})$ inducing $\rho_2\circ \rho_1\inverse$ on fundamental groups.
 Again, we extend $\phi$ to a bi-Lipschitz homeomorphism $M_{\rho_1} \to M_{\rho_2}$ mapping flaring level surfaces to flaring level surfaces in the complement of the convex core.
 The conclusion of the theorem follows, as in the previous cases. \end{proof}